zhangbsn-gt/developer.gov.sg/collections/_technologies/infrastructure-and-hosting/government-on-commercial-cloud.md

 ### How Do You Use GCC?

 GCC 2.0 is currently in the Early Adopter Release phase but to tap on GCC 1.0, government agencies can first sign up for the [GCC Foundation Training](/gcc-foundation-training){:target="_blank"} to equip public officers with the knowledge on how to utilise appropriate GCC Services (GCCS) to host ICT systems.
+Refer to the STACK-X Cloud conference for more details on GCC [here](/communities/events/stack-x-cloud-2021){:target="_blank"}.

 ### What's Next